 No, it’s never too late to start an online business.
 The modern internet is only about 40 years old and there’s no way every market, vertical, and niche has too much supply.
 Every year, new markets are created and new opportunities emerge.
 So if you’re starting an online business soon, you’re still ahead of millions of entrepreneurs who will come after you.

 This is such a loaded question – it depends on so many factors!
 Do you have the resources and time to invest in starting an ecommerce business?
 Do you have a high-demand skill (or one you can learn) that you can offer to people looking to outsource for that skill?
 Or you can learn social media ads and try to start dropshipping.
 There are so many possibilities!

 Here’s an exercise that’ll help if you’re stuck:

-Hold on, I’m going to be brutally honest (time for some tough love!).
+Hold on, I’m going to be brutally honest (because we keep it real around here).
 A whopping HALF of small businesses fail within their first five years.
 That’s a wild statistic!
-It shows just how difficult it is to start and grow a successful business.
+It shows just how difficult it is to start and grow a successful business that lasts for years.

 Given that statistic, the odds are against you.
 Most people don’t succeed.
-But those that do wouldn’t give it up for anything.
+But those who do wouldn’t give it up for anything.

 Start your SEO journey on strong footing.